emmettFC/selected-projects/sharkTrack/README.md

 ![alt text](https://github.com/emmettFC/selected-projects/blob/master/sharkTrack/assets/bathy-and-sst-fall-spring.png)

 ### Project Overview:
-This past summer I saw an article in the New Haven Register that reported the sensational fact of a White Shark having been tracked into the Long Island Sound.
-I typically spend a few weeks each summer at my family cottage in Madison CT, which is less than a mile from Guilford -- the reported location of the White Shark (Montauk, migration pattern pictured below).
+This past summer I saw an article in the New Haven Register that reported the sensational fact of a White Shark having been tracked into the Long Island Sound -- the sharks name was Montauk, migration pattern pictured below.
 The article referenced the OCEARCH Global Shark Tracker, a web-based application that tracks the location of tagged sharks and plots them on a map.
 While I liked their interface, I thought it could be improved upon through the integration of external data sources and the addition of a dynamic component to enable season-specific visualization.
 I subsequently wrote a scraping process in python and pulled down the geopoint data from the tracker so that I could build out this functionality.
+This ultimately turned out to be a fruitful project, as I reached out to the folks at OCEARCH hoping to contribute, and have since been on several calls with them / am looking to deepen my involvement going forward.
 This project repository presents some of that initial discovery work.

 ![alt text](https://github.com/emmettFC/selected-projects/blob/master/sharkTrack/assets/Montauk-Migration.png)